 ABET was founded in 1932 as the Engineers' Council for Professional Development (ECPD), an engineering professional body dedicated to the education, accreditation, regulation and professional development of the engineering professionals and students in the United States.
 In 1936, ECPD evaluated its first engineering degree programs and Stevens and Columbia University were the first two programs to receive accreditation.
 In 1980, ECPD was renamed the Accreditation Board for Engineering and Technology to more accurately describe its emphasis on accreditation.

-The following programs at Stevens are currently accredited by the Engineering Accreditation Commission (EAC) of ABET, https://www.abet.org: biomedical engineering, chemical engineering, civil engineering, computer engineering, electrical engineering, environmental engineering, engineering management, mechanical engineering, and engineering.
+The following programs at Stevens are currently accredited by the Engineering Accreditation Commission (EAC) of ABET, https://www.abet.org: biomedical engineering, chemical engineering, civil engineering, computer engineering, electrical engineering, environmental engineering, engineering management, industrial & systems engineering, mechanical engineering, software engineering, and engineering.
 The computer science program is accredited by the Computing Accreditation Commission (CAC) of ABET, https://www.abet.org.

 Information regarding ABET accreditation may be directed to: